eclipse-edc/Technology-Aws/extensions/data-plane/data-plane-aws-s3/README.md

 The behavior of object transfers can be customized using `DataAddress` properties.

-- There are three different ways to select objects by specifying a `folderName` and/or a `objectPrefix`.
+- There are three different ways to select objects by specifying a `folderName` and/or a `objectPrefix` and/or a `objectName`.
   Objects in an S3 bucket are persisted under the same root directory (the bucket), and a structured organization is achievable by using object key prefixes.
 There are cases where maintaining the key prefix in the data destination is desirable but other cases where it's not.